top of page

 15. Iron

-1. A good prenatal should have a least 15 mg of iron per serving.
-Look for chelated forms of iron, like bisglycinate, as these are easier on the stomach and less likely to cause constipation.
-A prenatal with a multiple pill serving will be better as you can split the dosage up during the day, increasing absorption and reducing stomach upset.
+1. A good prenatal should have at least 15 mg of iron per serving.
+Look for glycinate or bisglycinate, as these are easier on the stomach and less likely to cause constipation.
+In addition, a fully reacted bisglycinate form of iron will not interfere with the absorption of other minerals in the prenatal vitamin, like other forms of iron, such as ferrous sulfate, will.
+A prenatal with multiple pill servings will be better as you can split the dosage up during the day, increasing absorption and reducing stomach upset.

 16. Magnesium

-1. Avoid prenatal vitamins that use 100% oxide (occasionally, a company will use a small amount of oxide to make it easy on the stomach, but the rest is a good form) or carbonate forms.
-Instead, look for forms such as citrate, glycinate, or chelates, as these will be better absorbed and be easier on the stomach and digestive system.
+1. Avoid prenatal vitamins that use 100% oxide (occasionally, a company will sometimes use a small amount of oxide, less than five percent, to make it easy on the stomach, but the rest is a good form) or carbonate forms.
+Instead, look for forms such as glycinate or bisglycinate, as these will be better absorbed and be easier on the stomach and digestive system.

 1. Keep in mind that magnesium is very bulky and takes up a lot of space, so you will not be able to get 100% of the daily value in a prenatal capsule.